syncfusion-content/windowsforms-docs/WindowsForms/PDF/Forms.md

 document.Close()

+{% endhighlight  %}

 ## Flatten Form Fields

 You can flatten the loaded field by using the Flatten property of the PdfLoadedField class.
 A particular field or the whole form can be flattened using this class.
 While flattening a form field, Essential PDF removes the form field from the document and replaces it with graphical elements that picturizes the form field.

 The following code example illustrates this.

-[C#]
+{% highlight c# %}